mouseless/json-concepts/specs/08-references/05-injections.md

 ## Order of Injections

 The order of injections matters, they are processed in the order they appear.
-Below definition will only have `$class` concept after being processed.
+Below definition will only have `$class` concept after being processed, because none of the paths hit a node in the definition;

 `CONCEPTS 1: class.concepts.json`